 The YCCC is made up of youth and young adults aged 14 to 30 with diverse care experiences (past and/or present).

-Our council supports three important pillars: Advocate for Change, Support Community, and Value our Stories.
+Our collective supports three important pillars: Advocate for Change, Support Community, and Value our Stories.

 We engage in initiatives, events, and projects in collaboration with professionals, researchers, organizations, and institutions that build awareness, support, and resources for young carers and families.